-- · Regular tracking of student progress, including meetings with Faculty Leaders and other key staff - Tracking the attainment and progress of with pupil s with SEND after Year 11 PPE exams and after SPR exams for pupils in Years 7-10. - Tracking of students is used to target support provision - Termly and annual reviews are carried out for individual cases in order to make recommendations for intervention and additional support

-- Achievement Review Days and Parents Evenings - Faculty Leaders meetings with teaching staff keep their information on SEND students up to date - Reviews of the SEN Register (by year cohort and whole academy) - The progress of children with a statement of SEND/ EHC Plan is formally reviewed at an Annual Review with all adults involved with the child's education. - Provision Maps monitoring of the impact of interventions and the support each student receives. - An SEN Report published in the Nova Accountability Framework is produced five times per annum and shared with governors. - Each faculty being monitored for the SEN provision provided in the classroom; this will be carried out during unscheduled learning walks as well as during Development Days.
+- Regular tracking of student progress, including meetings with Faculty Leaders and other key staff - Tracking the attainment and progress of with pupil s with SEND after Year 11 PPE exams and after SPR exams for pupils in Years 7-10. - Tracking of students is used to target support and provision - Termly and annual reviews are carried out for individual cases to make recommendations for intervention and additional support - Achievement Review Days and Parents Evenings - Faculty Leaders meetings with teaching staff keep their information on SEND students up to date - Reviews of the SEN Register (by year cohort and whole academy) are carried out termly - The progress of children with an EHC Plan is formally reviewed at an Annual Review with all adults involved with the child's education. - Parents have the opportunity to meet with a member of Nova staff, a minimum of twice per year for those on SEND support and those with an EHCP a minimum of 3 times per year.
+At request or when needs require this can and will be be more. - Each faculty will be monitored for the SEN provision provided in the classroom; this will be carried out during unscheduled learning walks as well as during Development Days.
 This process will be used to develop the provision available as well as identify areas that require development.
 The feedback from these monitoring procedures will inform the SEN improvement plan. - United Learning and the local authority have a wealth of knowledge and support to offer.
-After systems have been followed in school we will ensure to consult with external agencies for guidance and or additional support for those who are not managing the challenges they are facing. - We will liaise to work with these organisations to offer the best solution for the individual and the learning experience they are having. - Pupil voice during Faculty Development Days and the United Learning "Learning from Learners" survey.
+After systems have been followed in school we will ensure to consult with external agencies for guidance and or additional support for those who are not managing the challenges they are facing. - We will liaise to work with these organisations to offer the best solution for the individual and the learning experience they are having. - Pupil voice is gathered during Faculty Development Days and the United Learning "Learning from Learners" survey.